On $\tau$-preconditioners for a quasi-compact difference scheme to Riesz fractional diffusion equations with variable coefficients: Sine transform based preconditioner

-Obviously, matrix $H_{\alpha_i}$ for $1 \leq i \leq d$ defined in (\ref{Ha}) is a $\tau$ matrix, and it is invertible thanks to the property of strictly diagonally dominant.
-Instead of solving linear systems (\ref{tls}) directly, we can solve for the following equivalent form,
+Evidently, for $1 \leq i \leq d$, the matrix $B_{\alpha_i}$ defined in (\ref{Ha}) is a $\tau$-matrix.
+Owing to its strict diagonal dominance, this matrix is invertible.
+Instead of directly solving the linear systems (\ref{tls}), we can solve the following equivalent form.

 where